Advice for Wells course applicants

 If you worry that you do not have this amount of time available, MMNP respectfully asks that you not apply to the program.
 Every year students drop out because they do not have enough time to do the work.
 Dropouts are regrettable because more applicants apply than the program can accept, and once the course is underway it is too late to offer a student’s spot to another deserving applicant.
-Read the student comments below to gain a full understanding of the time commitment.
+Click the arrows below to show student comments for a full understanding of the time commitment.

 2022 course dates for Wells

 By submitting an application, you are affirming that you will attend every class and that you do not have conflicts with class and makeup dates.
 If a student does miss a class due to an unanticipated emergency, the student’s graduation may be deferred until the student can make up the class in the following year’s course.